◢ Editor-reviewed guide

 Every state must follow these federal floors:

 - 60-month lifetime limit.
 No adult can receive federally-funded TANF for more than 60 months total in their lifetime.
-Some states allow extensions for hardship; some states have shorter limits (24 months in Arkansas, Indiana, Connecticut).
+Some states allow extensions for hardship; some states have shorter limits (24 months in Arkansas and Indiana; 36 months in Connecticut).

 - Work participation.
 Adults must engage in work activities at least 30 hours per week (single-parent households with no child under 6) or 35 hours per week (two-parent households).
 Single parents with a child under 6 face a 20-hour minimum.